MinhND2301/Google-Cloud-Professional-Data-Engineer-Study-Edition/README.md

 - D) Create a table with the desired schema, load the CSV files into the table, and perform the transformations in place using SQL.

 **Memorize:** `A) Use Data Fusion to transform the data before loading it into BigQuery.`

-**Quick reason:** Use Data Fusion to transform the data before loading it into BigQuery.

 <details>
 <summary>Full explanation</summary>